MakeSchool-Tutorials/html-portfolio/P2-what-is-css/content.md

 > If you've done any of this, then you should see the title "Hello I'm Kitty" in blue.

 #Using the Inspector
-One thing to make the live of a web developer easier, is the inspector.
+One thing to make the life of a web developer easier is the inspector.
 It's a tool that comes with Chrome, Firefox and many other browsers.
-It can be called different things but is usually accessed by right clicking on your website and clicking **Inspect** or **Inspect element**.
+It might be called different things but is usually accessed by right clicking on your website and clicking **Inspect** or **Inspect element**.

 ![Open Inspector in Chrome](./3-open-inspector.png "Open Inspector in Chrome")

-Depending on where you click, the inspector will show you the CSS properties of the element.
-And this is the best part, you can change them right there and then and try out new CSS properties and values!
+Depending on where you click, the inspector will show you the CSS properties of the element that your cursor was over.
+And this is the best part, you can change the CSS properties right there and then and try out new CSS properties and values!

 ![Change values in Inspector](./4-change-values.png "Change values in Inspector")